 - Phys.
 Edu.
 6. Health Education.
 W.S.
 (2) Anderson.
 Community hygiene.
 Development of public health program in the community.
 Two lectures a week. - Phys.
 Educ.
 10. Health Education.
-A,W, S. (5) McLellan, Anderson, Bliss.
+A.W.S.
+(5) McLellan, Anderson, Bliss.
 Equivalent of P.E.
 4, 6, 8.

+NURSERY SCHOOL

+Assistant Professor Esther K. Harris; Associate Juanita Williams

+- §101.
+Child Development.
+A. (3) Harris, Williams.
+Analysis of the intellectual, social and emotional development of the preschool child with directed observation in the Nursery School.
+Pr., Psych.
+1. (May be taken con-currently.)
+It is recommended that students interested in this field also take Psych.
+131. - §102.
+Child Guidance.
+W. (3) Harris, Williams.
+Discussion of the basic principles of child guidance and observation of their application in the Nursery School situation.
+Pr., 101 or permission of the instructor. - §103.
+Nursery School Curriculum.
+S. (3) Harris, Williams.
+A brief history of the development of the preschool movement and a detailed study of the Nursery School program with accompanying observations in the Nursery School.
+Pr., 102, or permission of the instructor. - 104.
+Nursery School Participation and Special Problems.
+A,W,S. (†)

+Harris, Williams.

+Pr., permission of the instructor.
+An opportunity to work directly with the children as assistant teacher or to do specialized observation and reading.

-- Professors T. G. Thompson, Kincaid, Norris, Rigg, Utterback; Associate Professors Phifer, Robinson; Assistant Professors Church, Ordal; Instructor Crescitelli. - 1.
-Survey of Oceanography.
-A, W. (5) Origin and extent of the oceans; nature of the sea bottom; cause and effects of currents and tides; animal and plant life in the sea. - General Oceanography.
-A, W. (5) Church.
-Same as 1, but with additional work and readings.
-Pr., junior standing. - 249.
-Graduate Seminar.
-A,W, S. (†) Staff.
-Assigned readings and reports dealing with special topics. - 250.
-Research in Oceanography.
-A,W, S. Staff.
-(1) Special investigations by advanced students; (2) research for the master's degree; (3) research for the doctor's degree.
-Maximum, forty-five credits. - Courses in Oceanographical Bacteriology.
-See Bact.
-201. - Courses in Oceanographical Botany.
+Professors T. G. Thompson, Kincaid, Norris, Rigg, Utterback; Associate Professors Phifer, Robinson; Assistant Professors Church, Ordal; Instructor Crescitelli.

+- 1. Survey of Oceonography.
+(5)

+- 101. General Oceanography.
+(5)

+- Graduate Seminar.
+A,W,S. (†) 249.
+Assigned readings and reports dealing with special topics.

+250. Research in Oceanography.
+A.W.S.
+Staff. (†) (1) Special investigations by advanced students; (2) research for the master's degree: (3) research for the doctor's degree.
+Maximum, forty-five credits.

+^{\$}The above courses may be taken by women of the community who are not registered as students in the University.
+In such cases a special fee of \$15.00 a quarter is charged instead of the regular tuition fee.

+- Courses in Oceanographical Botany.
 See Bot.
 205, 206, 207, 210, 211. - Courses in Oceanographical Chemistry.
 See Chem.
 155, 156, 166, 225. - Courses in Oceanographical Physics.
 See Phys.
-166, 219\. - Courses in Oceanographical Zoology.
+166, 219. - Courses in Oceanographical Zoology.
 See Zool.
 213, 214, 215.